kjosib/kjosib.github.io/Counterpoint/effects.md

 # Conclusion:

 This has been a smattering of vaguely connected notions.
+It may not always be clear how a point made in one section connects to an idea expressed in the next.
+I am delegating that matter to your cognitive inference algorithms.
+Please give me a read-out of any oversights I've made.

-Perhaps it's had an effect?
+Perhaps this essay has had the intended effect?